 ODFW StreamNet staff continued to assist and encourage BPA funded, ODFW, and local project sponsors to manage or locate their data within secure and accessible data repositories, including the ODFW Data Clearinghouse and StreamNet.
+Staff also assisted other projects with uploading reports, that were not BPA funded, to the ODFW Data Clearinghouse.

-WDFW continued to communicate with project sponsors, review data storage and offer assistance to secure accessible repositories.
+WDFW continued to communicate with project sponsors, review data storage, and offer assistance to secure accessible repositories.

-C. Fish Monitoring Data (trends)
+V. B. Fish Monitoring Data (trends)